 Biosolids can make plants grow faster and stronger, meaning plants pull more CO2 from the atmosphere.
 Research shows that soils that have been fertilized with biosolids store significantly more carbon.
 Using biosolids is one way to increase soil carbon and improve soil quality–it’s an easy way for us to have a big impact and do the right thing.

 Quality and testing

 We monitor our biosolid closely, regularly testing them to ensure they meet stringent government requirements.
 We also conduct additional testing and monitoring above and beyond what is required, and biosolids are already more closely monitored than any other soil amendment, manure, compost or fertilizer on the market.
 We rely on research from the Environmental Protection Agency (EPA), leading universities, and environmental research foundations to continue to ensure the safety and effectiveness of our biosolids.
 Studies by UC Davis specifically performed on SFPUC Biosolids have shown them to be a safe way to return nutrients and carbon to soil.

 Our Biosolids Program is certified as a platinum level program, the highest level possible, by the National Biosolids Partnership for our continued focus on producing high quality biosolids that have a positive environmental impact.
 Our program is audited by a third party to ensure continuous improvement in the areas of environmental performance, regulatory compliance, quality management practices, and relations with interested parties and stakeholders.
-We publish an annual report that describes how we manage our biosolids program, please check out the biosolids fact sheet.
-You can also find supporting information for the report in the annual report details page.
+To learn about how we manage our biosolids program, please check out the biosolids fact sheet.
+You can also find supporting information here.